CNA Classes Online in Louisiana: See Top Schools and More

 In

 Finding online CNA classes in Louisiana that align with your academic needs and professional goals is a vital step.
-That’s why we’ve highlighted two standout programs to help you start your school search.
 Keep reading to see which programs rise to the top and how they can help you launch a healthcare career.

 Students cover a wide variety of important topics, including an introduction to nursing, anatomy and physiology, infection control, and basic nursing skills.
-CNAs in training gain hands-on experience while completing clinical requirements under the watchful eye of licensed instructors.
+As a CNA in training, you’ll gain hands-on experience while completing clinical requirements under the watchful eye of licensed instructors.
 For the first six weeks of the program, students attend classes three days per week.
 The last two weeks are dedicated solely to clinical rotations.

 Based in Lafayette, Louisiana, Infinity College is a healthcare-centric school that offers a two-week online CNA program.
 Dating back to 2010, this school is accredited by the Commission on the Council of Occupational Education.
 In this accelerated program, students gain the skills, knowledge, and hands-on experience they need to secure their CNA license and start their healthcare careers.
 This program prioritizes flexibility, ensuring that students have the space to complete their training while keeping up with the responsibilities of work and home.